davidmarkclements/tentacle/README.md

 Designed for use with a microservice framework like Seneca or Hapi.

+### Requirements

+* Node v0.11.x and up OR traceur
+* Understanding of ES6 Generators
+* If using a testing framework, one that supports generators, e.g. co-mocha

 ### Syntax

 Tentacle uses the EcmaScript 6 Generators syntax to